cncf/glossary/content/en/automation.md

+---
+title: Definition Template
+status: Feedback Appreciated
+category: Concept
+---

+## What it is

-***Automation is a term for technology applications where human input is minimized.***
+Automation is a term for technology applications where human input is minimized.
 When any process is set-up in a way which requires less or zero human intervention is known as automation.

-TYPES OF AUTOMATION SYSTEMS

-* 1. **FIXED AUTOMATION**
-Also referred to as hard automation, fixed automation systems carry out a single set of tasks without deviation.
-Because of its function, this type of system would typically be used for discrete mass production and continuous flow systems.

-* 2. **PROGRAMMABLE AUTOMATION**
-As the names suggests, programmable automation runs through commands delivered by a computer program.
-This means that the resulting processes can vary widely with changing instructions given to the computer through a series of code.

-* 3. **FLEXIBLE AUTOMATION**
-Also referred to as soft automation, this type of automation is utilized in computer-controlled flexible manufacturing systems and allows for a more flexible production.

-* 4. **INTEGRATED AUTOMATION**
-Integrated automation involves the total automation of manufacturing plants as it is entirely handled by computers and control processes with minimal human involvement.
-Computers can design the necessary parts, test the designs, and fabricate the parts.
-Integrated automation, like flexible automation, is compatible with both batch process manufacturing and continuous process manufacturing.

-**Problem it addresses**
+## Problem it addresses

-* Automation helps administrators and operators manage environments by automating previously manual operations.
+Automation helps administrators and operators manage environments by automating previously manual operations.

-**How it helps**
+## How it helps

-* Automation speeds up administration and configuration of environments
+Automation speeds up administration and configuration of environments thus requiring less man power.